RakhithJK/Mailu-Mailu-wiki/Pull-request---Review-guide-lines.md

 * Actually read the documentation via a running documentation container.
   * Sometimes it is rendered differently than expected.
 Actually reading the modified docs via the running documentation container helps catching this.
 * PR is for a single feature or bug.
+* Tests are updated accordingly.
+  * For larger new functionality, the PR must also update the tests.
 * PEP8 compliant.
   * In the future we will have github actions checking this.
 Does the workflow state it is PEP8 compliant?
   * PR can only be merged if it is compliant.
 Any findings must be addressed.